Defining Nature and Biodiversity

 “we must fix our relationship with the natural world or destroy human prosperity, well-being and our future.
 And it is with this knowledge in hand that in 2021 we must seek to join up the climate and nature agendas, and arrive at an ambitious, measurable and accountable post-2020 global biodiversity framework.
 To secure nature is to invest in our own self-preservation.”
 Inger Andersen, UN Under-Secretary-General and Executive Director of the UN Environment Programme.

 In the same breath as nature, we often refer to “biodiversity” but this is slightly different.
 It refers to the wide array of biological life on Earth.
 We can observe biodiversity at two levels, in the genetic variation of species in a population (think farming and the narrow range of species which are produced) and in the variety of functions that different species perform in an ecosystem.
 For this reason, a common metric for biodiversity is the number of species present in an ecosystem.
 No one knows the number of species on Earth but around 1.2 million have been described by scientists and estimates of the total number range from 8 million to 100 million species.
 The Kunming-Montreal Global Biodiversity Framework (GBF) states that “An average of around 25 per cent of species in assessed animal and plant groups are threatened, suggesting that around 1 million species already face extinction, many within decades, unless action is taken to reduce the intensity of drivers of biodiversity loss”.
-Biodiversity is important because the more biodiversity there is in an ecosystem, the more productive that ecosystem is, and the more resilient and adaptable that ecosystem is in the face of climate and other change.
+Biodiversity is important because the more biodiversity there is in an ecosystem, the more productive that ecosystem is, and the more resilient and adaptable that ecosystem is in the face of global warming and other environmental and global change.

 Why do nature and biodiversity matter?